 Among the core features of EPIC is the Integrated Pathway.
 Besides choosing a major, students also select a set of four to six thematic courses, called an Integrated Pathway (IP).
 The IP experience is designed to help students make intentional connections between their academic interests and possible careers.

 An uncommon campus experience

 A global perspective comes naturally to the campus community.
-Earlham is ranked sixth by U.S. News & World Report among all colleges and universities in the United States for the percentage of international students enrolled.
+Earlham is ranked fifth by U.S. News & World Report among liberal arts colleges for its percentage of international students enrolled.

 With such a variety of students, campus life at Earlham is both lively and welcoming.
 Earlham embraces cultural and individual differences alike and offers unparalleled opportunities for leadership, friendship, and community.

 “After being here for four years, I can say that this is an elite place without the elitism.”